reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 second file is encrypted using AWS KMS, and the third file is encrypted with a customer provide key, which we sent by uploading the file.

-# Conclusion
+## Conclusion

 AWS provides many solutions for the protection of the data in the cloud using server-side encryption.
-The AWS Key Management Service has a very simple interface and gut integration with the storage services of AWS.
+The AWS Key Management Service has a very simple interface and good integration with the storage services of AWS.
 The Cloud HSM provides a solution for higher security requirements.
 It is possible to combine both services for secure key management.
 The storage service like EFS, FSx, EBS, and S3 can be easily and securely protected with help of AWS and CloudHSM.